icco/pseudoweb/README.md

 # Nat Welch's Blog

+My blog converted to a static site using Jekyll.

 ## About
 In the words of mojombo:
 > It is automatically transformed by "Jekyll":http://github.com/mojombo/jekyll into a static site whenever I push this repository to GitHub.